vinkla/wordplate/README.md

 > If you're using WP-CLI and want to generate your salt keys on the CLI.
 Please see the [WP-CLI Dotenv helper](https://aaemnnost.tv/wp-cli-commands/dotenv) command by [Evan Mattson](https://github.com/aaemnnosttv).

+#### Public Directory

+After installing WordPlate, you should configure your web server's document / web root to be the `public` directory.
+The `index.php` in this directory serves as the front controller for all HTTP requests entering your application.

 #### WordPress

 WordPlate supports WordPress `4.7+` and comes with the latest version out of the box.
 If you want to specify an exact version of WordPress you may add it to your `composer.json` file.